UCNot/churi/doc/uri-charge-format.md

 ## Map

-Map corresponds ro JavaScript [object literal].
+Map corresponds to JavaScript [object literal].

 Map encoded as series of key/value entries.
 Each entry encoded as key followed by value enclosed into _parentheses_.